apcaruso/e-dashboard/README.md

 - `http://localhost:8000/electricity/`
 - `http://localhost:8000/gas/`

-## GitHub Pages Deployment

-This repository includes a GitHub Pages workflow at `.github/workflows/pages.yml`.

-The workflow uploads the repository root (`.`) as the static site artifact, because `index.html` is already at the repository root.
-On GitHub Pages, the deployed root opens the dashboard home directly.

-To deploy:

-1. Push to the configured default branch (`master` in the current workflow).
-2. In the GitHub repository settings, set Pages source to GitHub Actions.
-3. Wait for the `Deploy static site to GitHub Pages` workflow to finish.

-If the repository default branch is changed to `main`, update the branch name in `.github/workflows/pages.yml`.

 ## Data And Privacy

 The app stores bill data locally in the browser through `localStorage`.
 There is no backend, and the app itself does not send bill data to a server.